ReetMhaske/Spin-Spiral-States/README.md

 # Spin-Spiral-States
+This repository contains the codes written as a part of internship under Prof Mathias Weidemuller, Universitat Heidelberg.

-Code for stark map, linear region C3 coefficients, electrodes
+It contains for stark map, linear region C3 coefficients, electrodes and the final presentation